 Any one of the above may work just fine.
 Two of them is trouble.
 Three of them will lead to very frightening results.

 Should I Be Afraid of Lenticular Ghosting?

 Not necessarily!
 Sometimes ghosting isn’t a scary problem.
 If you have an animation that shows small progressive changes, like a curtain opening, and you see a little bit of frame 2 at the same time as frame 3, that just simulates motion blur and can look okay or even help the effect.
-Look at the “Dancing Girl” image on our homepage.
-This piece has plenty of ghosting but that just makes our dancer’s movement appear more fluid.
-But now imagine you have a lenticular postcard with a solid white background and each frame of the animation contains a different line of black text.
+Look at the “Alpha Boost” image on our homepage.
+This piece has plenty of ghosting, but that makes the movement appear more fluid.
+But now, imagine you have a lenticular postcard with a solid white background, and each frame of the animation contains a different line of black text.
 In this case, any ghosting would be noticeable and objectionable.
-Text on top of text is not pretty and in this case, it would really muddy the message.
+Text on top of text is not pretty, and in this case, it would really muddy the message.

 The fact is that almost every animated lenticular image has some ghosting in it.
-It’s part of the charm and part of what makes them fun to play with.
+It’s part of the charm and what makes lenticular prints fun.
 So when designing your image, don’t be too afraid of ghosts.
-You can’t design them away and there’s no need to try.
-What you can do is design your image so the ghosting is friendly to your design and not its downfall.
+You can’t design them away, and there’s no need to try.
+What you can do, is design your image so the ghosting is friendly to your design and not its downfall.
 If you would like to discuss your image and your goals, reach out to us and let’s talk!